 you can use DataFrame.drop() function to remove the column by index.
 The drop()

 function is used to drop specified labels from rows or columns.
-Remove rows or columns by specifying label names and corresponding axis, or by specifying directly index of columns.
+Remove rows or columns by specifying label names and corresponding axes, or by specifying the direct index of columns.
 When using a multi-index, labels on different levels can be removed by specifying the level.

 # Using DataFrame.drop() method.